conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 ### Application Instance
 **Applications** are generally deployed to one or more Kafka clusters, typically to align with the organization's development cycle or environments.
-We call this concept **Application Instance**:
+We call this concept the **Application Instance**.

+Each Application Instance:
-- It is linked to a Kafka Cluster and a Service Account
+- Is linked to a Kafka Cluster and a Service Account
-- It has ownership on the Kafka resources (topics, consumer groups, subjects, ...)
+- Has ownership on the Kafka resources (topics, consumer groups, subjects, ...)
-- It manages the permissions
+- Manages the permissions
   - On the Service Account (Kafka ACL)
-  - On the Application Team members in Console
+  - On the Application Team members in Conduktor Console

 Delegating ownership on the Kafka resources grants permissions to
-- the Application owner group in Console using RBAC (`Admin` permissions)
+- The Application owner group in Console using RBAC (`Admin` permissions)
-- the Service Account using Kafka ACLs (`Read & Write` on Topics, `Read` on ConsumerGroups)
+- The Service Account using Kafka ACLs (`Read & Write` on Topics, `Read` on ConsumerGroups)

 This will evolve as we implement new concepts in Self Serve to better manage People permissions over the application.